zachcasper/vs/README.md

 There may be something missing in the Terraform configuration for RDS because in testing, we got "Error establishing a database connection."
 But the RDS database is being property provisioned.

 ### Examine the resources deployed
-Use the same `rap app graph -a wordpress` command and confirm that Radius has created the MySQL database on AWS.
+Use the same `rap app graph --application wordpress` command and confirm that Radius has created the MySQL database on AWS.

 As with before, you will not see the RDS database in the application graph.